solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

     }
     ```

-## Proposal simulation
+## Proposal Simulation

-First, remove all addresses in `Addresses.json` before running through the tutorial.
-There are two ways to execute proposals:
+Before proceeding with the tutorial, ensure all addresses in `Addresses.json` are removed.
+There are two methods for executing proposals:

-1. **Using `forge test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
+1. **Using `forge test`**: Detailed information on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
-2. **Using `forge script`**: This is the chosen method for this tutorial.
+2. **Using `forge script`**: This tutorial employs this method.

-## Running the Proposal with `forge script`

 ### Setting Up Your Deployer Address

-The deployer address is the one used to broadcast the transactions deploying the proposal contracts.
-Ensure your deployer address has enough funds from the faucet to cover deployment costs on the testnet.
-We prioritize security when it comes to private key management.
-To avoid storing the private key as an environment variable, we use Foundry's cast tool.
-Ensure cast address is same as Deployer address.
+The deployer address is used to broadcast the transactions deploying the proposal contracts.
+Ensure your deployer address holds sufficient funds from the faucet to cover deployment costs on the testnet.
+We prioritize security in private key management.
+To avoid storing the private key as an environment variable, we utilize Foundry's cast tool.
+Ensure the cast address matches the Deployer address.

-If you're missing a wallet in `~/.foundry/keystores/`, create one by executing:
+If you lack a wallet in `~/.foundry/keystores/`, create one by executing:

 ```sh
 cast wallet import ${wallet_name} --interactive